mturk/svcbatch/docs/examples/README.md

 ### dummyservice.bat

-This is simple example that shows how to create run and delete a SvcBatch service
+This is simple example that shows how to create, run and delete SvcBatch service.

-### dummysh.bat

-This example shows how to use Msys2 or Cygwin to run a bash script as a service or service wrapper.